adamsilver/fdpb/02-a-checkout-flow.md

 - birth date (announced “nineteenth of June, nineteen eighty-three”)
 - pin code (announced “eight, double five, three, two, six”)

 There is a difference between the way these values are announced.
-Understanding this helps to see that while the way browsers implement the number input may seem buggy at first — they aren't.
+Understanding this helps to see that while the way browsers implement the number input may seem buggy at first—they aren't.

 For example, IE11 and Chrome will ignore non-numeric input such as a letter or a slash.
 Some older versions of iOS will automatically convert “1000” to “1,000”.
 Safari 6 strips out leading zeros.
 Each example seems undesirable, but none of them stop users from entering true numbers.